rebremer/azure-synapse_mask-data_format-preserved-encryption/README.md

 - **Orchestration**:
   - Synapse pipelines can orchestrate the process end to end.
 That is, data can be fetched from on-premises using over 100 different connectors, staged to Azure Storage, masked and then sent back to lower environment for testing.

-See high level architecture below:
+See high level architecture below (example uses data source/target on on-premises, but data source/target can also be cloud):

 ![Architecture](Images/0_Architecture.jpg)